 That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy

-Does this financial product have a sustainable investment objective? •• Yes ● ○ ✓ No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments
+Does this financial product have a sustainable investment objective? •• Yes ● ○ ✓ No in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that qualify as environmentally sustainable under the EU Taxonomy Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of % of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments